t0rakka/mango/README.md

 #### TODO
 Features currently being worked on:
-- pvr/pvr2 decompressor (uses the new full-surface decoding interface, the compressor used to only support blocks)
+- pvr (done) / pvr2 decompressor
-- lightweight OpenEXR decompressor / compressor
+- lightweight OpenEXR decompressor / compressor ("done", integration pending..)
 - Improved blitter
 - Rewrite some of the Intel specific SIMD code to be more portable (ARM NEON specificly)
-- Remove exceptions
+- Remove exceptions?
+- Complete security overhaul :(
+- Finalize the SIMD API; need prefixed functions for some operations (set, and, or, xor, ..)
+- More Short Vector Math specializations - the SIMD back-end is now much richer in functionality